 Non-Disclosure Agreements In Washington State

-It’s common for employers, both in Washington State and elsewhere, to have their employees sign non-disclosure agreements (or “NDAs”).
+It’s common for employers, both in Washington State and elsewhere, to have their employees sign non-disclosure agreements (also known as NDAs or confidentiality agreements).

 The purpose of these agreements, which may take the form of either a clause in an employment contract or a stand-alone agreement, is to protect an employer’s confidential information and trade secrets.